2026 Jeep Wrangler vs Gladiator at Jay Malone CDJR in Hutchinson, MN

 The 2026 Jeep® Wrangler and Gladiator are first cousins.
 They share a platform, the same removable doors, the same fold-down windshield, the same legendary off-road DNA.
 But they aren’t the same vehicle — and the choice between them is a real one.
-The Wrangler is shorter, lighter, cheaper to start, and offers powertrain options the Gladiator doesn’t (including the 2.0L Hurricane turbo and the 6.4L 392 V8).
-The Gladiator gives up those engine choices in exchange for a real five-foot bed, full pickup framing, and meaningful towing and payload.
+The Wrangler is shorter, lighter, less expensive to start, and offers powertrain options the Gladiator doesn’t (including the 2.0L Hurricane turbo, the 4xe plug-in hybrid, and the 6.4L V8 in the Moab 392).
+The Gladiator gives up those engine choices in exchange for a real five-foot bed, full pickup framing, and meaningful additional towing and payload.

 What do the Wrangler and Gladiator have in common?